pdamian/rtl-spec/README.md

 ```

 # Description
+## Processing Steps
 Multiple spectrum sensing nodes can be served by a single (remote) collecting unit.
 The RF spectrum data recorded by sensors is transmitted over TCP to the associated collector which dumps the received data to the local file system.
-The following figure highlights the involved processing steps:
+The following figure highlights the involved **processing steps**:

 ![alt text](https://github.com/pdamian/rtl-spec/blob/master/images/processing_steps.png "Processing Steps")

+## Data Format
-The dumped data is stored in the following format:
+The dumped **data** is stored in the following format:

 | Seconds since UNIX Epoch [secs] | Timestamp Extension [microsecs] | Frequency [Hz] | Squared Magnitude Value [dB] |
 | ------------------------------- | ------------------------------- | -------------- | ---------------------------- |
 | 1423490796                      | 854275                          | 23996876       | -33.9                        |
 | 1423490796                      | 854275                          | 24006250       | -20.6                        |
 | ...                             | ...                             | ...            | ...                          |

+## Wideband Scanning Strategies
+To overcome the sampling rate hardware limitations of low-cost radios (such as DVB-T USB dongles), the sensing software includes different **wideband scanning strategies**.
+Currently, you can choose from the following three options:
+- *Sequential*: Sequentially sweep over the band of interest in steps limited by the sampling rate
+- *Random*    : Inspect frequency bands (limited by the sampling rate) in a random fashion
+- *Similarity*: Visit frequency bands of particular interest more frequently than others
+For more information, please refer to **"A Software-defined Sensor Architecture for Large-scale Wideband Spectrum Monitoring"** [IPSN15].